KSR Bengaluru–Hubli Jan Shatabdi Express

-The 12079 / 80 KSR Bengaluru - SSS Hubballi Jan Shatabdi Express is a Daily Superfast Express train of the Jan Shatabdi Express series belonging to Indian Railways - South Western Railway zone that runs between Bangalore City Junction and Hubli Junction in India.
-It is the fastest train after the KSR Bengaluru-Dharwad Vande Bharat Express between Bangalore and Hubli.
+The 12079/80 KSR Bengaluru - SSS Hubballi Jan Shatabdi Express is a Daily Superfast Express train of the Jan Shatabdi Express series belonging to Indian Railways - South Western Railway zone that runs between KSR Bengaluru and Hubballi Junction in India.
+It is the fastest train after the KSR Bengaluru-Dharwad Vande Bharat Express between Bengaluru and Hubballi.

-The tracks between Hubli and Bangalore were recently (March 2023) fully doubled, along with some straightening of the shorter radius curves.
+The tracks between Hubballi and Bengaluru are fully doubled, along with some straightening of the shorter radius curves.
 This has resulted in this train running faster by about 30 minutes, with a total journey time of 7 hours compared to 7 hours and 30 minutes earlier.

-The soon to be introduced Vande Bharat Express between Hubli-Dharwad and Bangalore will most likely be faster than this train.
+The SBC DWR Vande Bharat Express between Dharwad and Bengaluru and Belagavi and KSR Bengaluru Vande Bharat Express is faster than this train.

-It operates as train number 12079 from Bangalore City Junction to Hubli Junction and as train number 12080 in the reverse direction serving the state of Karnataka.
+It operates as train number 12079 from KSR Bengaluru to and as train number 12080 in the reverse direction serving the state of Karnataka.

-It is part of the Jan Shatabdi Express series launched by the former railway minister of India, Mr. Nitish Kumar in the 2002 / 03 Rail Budget.
+It is part of the Jan Shatabdi Express series launched by the former railway minister of India, Mr. Nitish Kumar in the 2002–03 Rail Budget.

 Coaches

-The 12079 / 80 Bangalore City Hubli Jan Shatabdi Express has 2 AC Chair Car, 12 2nd Class seating & 2 EOG.
-It does not carry a Pantry car coach..
+The 12079/80 - Jan Shatabdi Express has two AC Chair Car, 12 2nd Class seating and two EOG.
+It does not carry a Pantry car coach.

 As is customary with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.